UWS-Gamedev-Society/hacktober-game/README.md

 #### Learning Outcomes

-+ Learn the ropes of Game Development with the Unity Engine
++ Learn the ropes of Game Development with the [Unity Engine](https://unity.com/)
 + Using GitHub to contribute to an [open-source](https://en.wikipedia.org/wiki/Open_source) project
 + Communicate and coordinate with others to come up with ideas and foster those ideas into actual gameplay elements

+Speaking of communicating, join our [Discord Server](https://discord.gg/bHnteaj)!
+Talk or ask about this project, find other people in your course, or find out anything UWS related!

 ## Getting started